 - Knowledge of syllable division/syllable types

 Morphology is also a key component that adds meaning to the way words are spelled.
-Morphology is just a fancy term to describe how suffixes and prefixes change a word.
+It’s just a fancy term to describe how suffixes and prefixes change a word.
 Think metamorphosis… the changing caterpillar and butterfly.

-Syntax and semantics are the two final components of the OG approach.
+Syntax and semantics are the two final components of the Orton-Gillingham approach.
 These help us understand how to get meaning from written language.

 You may be asking yourself the following question:

 Don’t most reading programs have some of these elements?
 If so, then why is Orton-Gillingham so much more effective?